How to Quickly Sync Trello Cards Between Multiple Boards with 2-Way Updates

 Find out more about setting rules.

 Step 4.
-Choose which fields to sync between Trello cards
+Pick Trello fields to sync between cards and boards

-Fields represent the details of your Trello cards: people, comments, attachments, due dates, etc. All of these count as syncable fields in Unito.
+Fields represent the details of your Trello cards: members, comments, attachments, due dates, etc. All of these count as syncable fields in Unito.
+You can find a full list of supported fields in this technical overview of Unito’s Trello integration.

 When you first open this screen, you should see two options.
 If you select Auto-map, Unito will pre-populate a list of suggested field mappings which you can then adjust.
 If you know exactly how you want your fields mapped, Start from scratch.